 Are Aesthetics and Style the Same Thing?

 Finding and developing a style is an important part of any photographer’s journey.
 But it’s not the same as aesthetics.
-Photography style and photography aesthetic don’t go hand in hand, which means that you can have a strong style but no aesthetic at all.
+Photography style and photography aesthetic don’t go hand in hand.
+This means that you can have a strong style but no aesthetic at all.

-Some photographers are known for their fantasy-themed photos, their nostalgic colour corrected snapshots.
+Some photographers are known for their fantasy-themed images or their nostalgic snapshots.
 Or a subject they often shoot.

-If you can recognise a photograph without knowing the creator’s name, then that artist has an aesthetic.
+If you can recognise a photograph without knowing the creator’s name, then that artist has a strong aesthetic.

-If your images have an emotion that catches a person’s eye and makes them feel something, you have an aesthetic.
+Also, if your images have an emotion that catches a person’s eye, you have an aesthetic image.

 As you already know, aesthetic isn’t one solid thing, yet it consists of a few simple factors.

-These are what makes almost every beautiful photo stand out.
-They make you feel something, and inspire you to take stunning photos of your own.
+These are what makes almost every beautiful image stand out.
+They make you feel something.
+They inspire you to take stunning photos of your own.